kiitdev/kiit-result/README.md

 ## Roadmap

-kiit-result has been extracted from kiit framework and polished as a standalone module.
+kiit-result has been extracted from the Kiit toolkit and polished as a standalone module.
 This has been used in production for over 4+ years to power mobile and server kotlin applications.
 Current work is focused on the Kotlin release, documentation, examples, and ecosystem integration.